A High School Road Map for Freshmen

 - Create a calendar.
 Whether it’s online (via iCal, Google Calendar, etc.) or in a traditional planner, mark important test dates and milestones.

 - Create a checklist.
 Convert your aspirations into actionable items; come up with a set of concrete goals for each semester.
-The old-fashioned list on the fridge works, but for tech-savvy students, also consider setting up a digital checklist (we like Wunderlist a lot) that you and your parent(s) can update and monitor.
+The old-fashioned list on the fridge works, but for tech-savvy students, also consider setting up a digital checklist that you and your parent(s) can update and monitor.

 - Visualize your objectives.
 Our simple high school road map spreadsheet might do the trick for you.
 If not, be creative and come up with your own “visual culture” for your road map.
 Maybe you imagine high school as an imaginary continent with territories to be explored and conquered (call it the Game of Thrones method), or maybe different colors of Post-It Notes will do.
 Whatever you decide, make the process as fun and engaging as possible!

 Finally, remember that the high school road map is an evolving document.
 Nothing is set in stone!
 Your smartphone adjusts its directions when you make a wrong turn or decide on a detour.
 Don’t be afraid of revisions, additions, subtractions, or total route changes—just prepare for them in advance.